 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue (Topic 606): Revenue from Contracts with Customers ("ASU 2014-09"), which will replace existing revenue recognition standards and significantly expand the disclosure requirements for revenue arrangements.
 The new standard and the subsequent amendments will be effective for the Company beginning on January 1, 2019.
+The guidance permits two methods of adoption: full retrospective method (retrospective application to each prior reporting period presented) or modified retrospective method (retrospective application with the cumulative effect of initially applying the guidance recognized at the date of initial application and providing certain additional disclosures).
+The Company plans to adopt the standard using the full retrospective method.

 The Company is in the process of evaluating the impact of the adoption of ASU No. 2014-09 on its condensed consolidated financial statements.
-The Company will continue to assess the potential impact that Topic 606 may have on its financial position and results of operations as it relates to the Collaboration and License agreement with Novartis (see Note 10).
+Specifically, the Company continues to assess the potential impact that Topic 606 may have on its financial position and results of operations as it relates to the collaboration and license agreement with Novartis (see Note 11).
 The Company expects that certain accounting conclusions will require further judgment, including, but not limited to, the evaluation of variable consideration, and in particular, milestone payments due from Novartis as the inclusion of milestone payments in the transaction price could accelerate revenue recognized under ASC 606 compared to ASC 605.
+The Company plans to finalize its assessment during the fourth quarter of 2018.